 Defense bill's passage threatened by abortion amendment, limits on Ukraine funding

-Washington — Dozens of controversial amendments could complicate the House's passage of the annual National Defense Authorization Act by alienating Democratic support.
+Washington — The House adopted a controversial amendment to the annual National Defense Authorization Act that would ban the Pentagon from covering travel expenses for service members seeking abortions, potentially dooming the bill's passage.

-The most hot-button amendment would bar the Pentagon from paying for and reimbursing expenses related to abortion services.

-House Democratic Whip Katherine Clark told CBS News that Democrats would "oppose the bill" if it contains the amendment on the abortion policy, throwing its passage in doubt.
+House Democratic Whip Katherine Clark told CBS News earlier Thursday that Democrats would "oppose the bill" if it contains the amendment on the abortion policy.
+Republicans can only afford to lose four votes without Democratic help.

 In the Senate, GOP Alabama Sen. Tommy Tuberville has been blocking military nominations and promotions over the military abortion policy, which covers certain abortion-related travel expenses for service members based in states with restrictive reproductive healthcare laws.
 Tuberville is exercising the hold until the Pentagon or new legislation changes the policy.

 Clark said Democrats would also "fight" on the floor against other "culture war" amendments to the defense bill.
-They include cutting diversity, equity and inclusion offices; prohibiting the use of federal funding for diversity, equity and inclusion training.
+They include cutting diversity, equity and inclusion offices and prohibiting the use of federal funding for diversity, equity and inclusion training.

-There are also Republicans who want to add language prohibiting the sale or transfer of cluster munitions to Ukraine; and cutting Ukraine funding by $300 million.
-However, one senior House Armed Services Committee member told CBS News he projects approximately 30 Republican House members would support stripping the aid, far short of the number needed to do so.
+There are also Republicans who want to add language prohibiting the sale or transfer of cluster munitions to Ukraine and cutting Ukraine funding by $300 million.
+The vote on the Ukraine funding amendment easily failed.

-The top Democrat on the House Armed Services committee, Washington Rep. Adam Smith, told CBS News on Tuesday that Republican leadership would likely need Democratic votes to pass the defense bill, because he expected a "chunk" of Republicans to oppose it over the changes to Ukraine funding.
-Republicans can only afford to lose four votes without Democratic help.
+The top Democrat on the House Armed Services Committee, Washington Rep. Adam Smith, told CBS News on Tuesday that Republican leadership would likely need Democratic votes to pass the defense bill, because he expected a "chunk" of Republicans to oppose it over funding for Ukraine.

 "It's outrageous that this is what Republicans are doing," Jeffries said.
 "With the defense bill, it should be about our national security."